 Name Description port Specifies the port to connect to the agent via TCP. host Specifies the IP address to connect to the agent via TCP (optional).
 Default: localhost path Specifies the Unix Domain Socket to connect to the agent via UDS. socketTimeout Number of milliseconds to wait for a response from the agent.
-After this time the module allows the original request to pass (i.e. fail open). //1 6 /1 / .
-1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 log maxPostSize body is not sent to the agent.
+After this time the module allows the original request to pass (i.e. fail open). maxPostSize Controls the maximum size in bytes of a POST body that is sent to the agent.
+If the body is larger than this value, the post body is not sent to the agent.
 This allows control over performance (larger POST bodies take longer to process) and to prevent DoS attacks.

-The function to use to log error messages.
-By default it will be something to the effect of: function (msg) { console.log(util.format('SIGSCI %s', msg))
+100 The function to use to log error messages.
+By default it will be something to the effect of: function (msg) { log console.log(util.format('SIGSCI %s', msg))